-Shelby is a great little 2011 heifer from Sidney (above) and a 31 inch red zebu bull.
-We hope she is bred to our 29 inch bull for a 2014 calf.
-She looks just like her mother but with a deeper red.
+Shelby is a great little 2011 heifer from Sidney (above) and a 31 inch red zebu bull we called VP.
+In 2014, she had a great little bull from Rascal, 29 inches tall.
+Shelby looks just like her mother but with a deeper red.
 This little cow is still under 36 inches tall.
 Not the best picture but you can see the potential in this one.
 Bred to Choncho for 2015.

 Sugar, what can I say.
 I really like this cow.
 She was born in 2010 and looks better every day.
 She has red and black speckles and is just a real smooth cow.
 She had a nice bull calf (Red Hot) in 2012.
 Expecting good ones every year from her.
 She has everything that we are looking for in our cow herd.
 She is a great example of the sizes of our cows.
 We would love to get a black speckled cow like her in the herd.
 Bred to Hombre for 2015.

 Vanillie is another 2009 cow.
-She has had 2 great heifers for us.
-Bad thing is I sold them both.
-I hope she has another heifer in 2014.
-I am keeping it for sure.
-Both have turned brindle but are smooth and picture perfect little cows.
+She has had 3 great heifers for us.
+Bad thing is I sold 2 and only kept one.
+I kept her 2014 heifer that is the best of the three.
+A beautiful red lineback.
 Vanillie is the biggest cow in our herd at about 38 inches tall, but still has some of the smallest calves.
+She is a producer.

 Jo Jo is a nice 2009 cow.
 She has the loud color we like and only standing about 36 inches tall.
-She has a quite personality and has had two great heifers so far.
+She has a quite personality and has had three great heifers so far.
 She has had 3 great little heifer with her 2014 calf a tri-colored beauty.
 She has small and correct calves.
 We need to keep a couple back.
 Another producer.

 KC is the cream of the 2009 calf crop.
 She was 20 inches/20lbs when born and has done nothing but get better.
 She has really filled out to be a nice cow.
-She had a nice little heifer out of a 31 inch bull.
-This cow is a good mother and will produce a good calf no matter what she is bred to.
+Pictured with her 2013 calf, she had a dalmation spotted heifer in 2014 and look forward for another great calf in 2015.
+Bred to Hombre for 2015.